 “In a matter of five hours, students experienced the entire process of identifying unknown samples from DNA, starting with the operation of lab equipment needed to process samples and ending with a computer workshop on how to convert physical DNA into a readable sequence,” Pais explained.
 “I’ve done plenty of science outreach in my academic career but never at this depth and scope of content covered.”

 Students also had the opportunity to learn about biotech industry careers firsthand.
-During a lunchtime session, Stephanie Luther of Thermo Fisher Scientific, a global lab equipment supplier, highlighted some of the many life-changing career opportunities related to the field of biotechnology.
-VGCC prepares students for such careers through programs that range from approximately two months to about two years, depending upon the level of credential desired.
+During a lunchtime session, Stephanie Luther of Thermo Fisher Scientific highlighted some of the field’s many career opportunities.
+VGCC prepares students for such careers through programs ranging from about two months to two years, depending upon the level of credential desired.

-“There has never been a more exciting time for students to be involved in biotechnology training programs at VGCC,” observed Stewart Lyon, Vance-Granville’s program head for Bioprocess/Biotechnology .
+“There’s never been a more exciting time for students to be involved in biotechnology training programs at VGCC,” observed Stewart Lyon, Bioprocess/Biotechnology program head.
 “We are so fortunate to have great industry partners like Thermo Fisher Scientific who guide and support our biotech programs.
 Their involvement is testament to the amazing career opportunities that exist within biotechnology-related industries.”

-The VGCC Bioprocess/Biotechnology program welcomes other school groups to plan field trips to the lab and expose their students to biotech activities and careers.
-If you are a school leader interested in planning a visit, or if you are searching for a great career path in this field, contact lyons@vgcc.edu or 252-738-3632.
+The College welcomes other schools to plan field trips to the lab and expose students to biotech activities and careers.
+School leaders interested in planning a visit should contact [email protected] or 252-738-3632.